What is it that you’re looking for?

 Unfortunately, the story of human existence has repeated itself far too often in history.
 “In God We Trust” has become only a coined phrase that has quite a satirical ring to it…

-We desire that coin more than a trustworthy God.
+We desire that coin more than we do a trustworthy God.

 The good news is, there is a redeemer.
 A place you can cash all of it in.
 Take all of that loose change and do something meaningful with it.